mario2904/docker-hadoop-cluster/README.md

 docker-compose ps
 ```

-*** Keep in mind that the Container Name will not be the same as the Hostname of each node.
+*** Keep in mind that the Container Name will not be the same as the Hostname of each slave node.